xAirx/FullStack-PassionProject/README.md

 &nbsp;

-The monorepo structure is managed with [Lerna](https://lerna.js.org/) and created out of the [Renli Monorepo Template](https://github.com/renli-tech/monorepo)
+The monorepo structure is managed with

+- [ ] [Lerna](https://lerna.js.org/) and created out of the [Renli Monorepo Template](https://github.com/renli-tech/monorepo)
+- [ ] [Deepsource.io](https://deepsource.io/) helps you write clean code on every pull-request.
+Built for engineering teams who move fast and don’t break things.
+- [ ] [Codesee](https://www.codesee.io/) Auto-syncing code diagrams to drive collaboration, improve code reviews, reduce onboarding friction, and more.
+- [ ] [Sentry](https://sentry.io/welcome) Tracking to performance monitoring, developers can see what actually matters, solve quicker, and learn continuously about their applications - from the frontend to the backend.
+- [ ] [Heroku](https://lerna.js.org/) and created out of the [Renli Monorepo Template](https://github.com/renli-tech/monorepo)

 &nbsp;